 The Fund is a continuously offered, non-diversified, closed-end management investment company that is operated as an interval fund.
 The Fund is suitable only for investors who can bear the risks associated with the Fund's limited liquidity and should be viewed as a long-term investment.
 The Fund's shares have no history of public trading, nor is it intended that its shares will be listed on a national securities exchange at this time, if ever.
 Investing in the Fund's shares may be speculative and involves a high degree of risk, including the risks associated with leverage.
 Investing in the Fund involves risk, including the risk that shareholders may receive little or no return on their investment or that shareholders may lose part or all of their investment.
-The Fund intends to invest primarily in the junior debt tranches of CLOs that own a pool of senior secured loans made to companies whose debt is rated below investment grade or, in limited circumstances, unrated, with a particular emphasis on CLO debt tranches initially rated "BB" by a nationally recognized statistical rating organization.
+The Fund intends to invest primarily in junior debt tranches of CLOs that own a pool of senior secured loans made to companies whose debt is rated below investment grade or, in limited circumstances, unrated.
 The Fund's investments in the junior debt tranches of CLOs are exposed to leveraged credit risk.
 Investments in the lowest tranches bear the highest level of risk.
 The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to its performance, such as a return of capital or borrowings.
 The amount of distributions that the Fund may pay, if any, is uncertain.